hrdawson/co2fluxtent/README.md

 is currently expected that all data to be processed adheres to the following naming format:

-**….measurementtype.txt**
+**./co2fluxtent/extdata/06172020_almont_night_3a.txt**

-The “measurementtype” term plays a crucial role in identifying the type of measurement, and the code assumes specific default patterns to recognize the measurement type.
+The **measurementtype** term plays a crucial role in identifying the type of measurement, and the code assumes specific default patterns to recognize the measurement type.
 It is important to note that these patterns should be the last term in the filename.
 Here’s what each pattern signifies:

-- The letter “a” denotes an ambient measurement when the tent was not applied.
+- The letter **a** denotes an ambient measurement when the tent was not applied.

-- The term “photo” represents a measurement conducted when the tent was applied.
+- The term **photo** represents a measurement conducted when the tent was applied.

-- The term “resp” signifies a measurement conducted when the tent was applied and shaded.
+- The term **resp** signifies a measurement conducted when the tent was applied and shaded.

 By adhering to this standardized naming convention, our code streamlines